 If you are planning to go on an epic adventure in a travel trailer, there are lots of questions that you have to answer.
 One of them will be about the costs of traveling full time, which can be tricky because every family is different.
+I had a hard time finding the answer to, how much propane does a travel trailer use?
 Propane is one of the items that I had a hard time pinning down while researching for our adventure.
 It is one of those it depends on your usage items that is impossible to figure out exact costs beforehand.
 Here is our break down for the last year to help you get an idea what it might cost your family on your adventure.
 (We are a family of five in a travel trailer)

 As you can see propane is not a giant expense and it doesn’t come anywhere near how much we spend on gas for the tow vehicle.